-- Our highly therapeutic program, including group and individual psychotherapy, psychiatric management of medications, one-to-one life skills training, special groups (Dialectical Behavior Therapy, Cognitive Behavior Therapy), etc., with
+Our highly therapeutic program, including group and individual psychotherapy, psychiatric management of medications, one-to-one life skills training, special groups (Dialectical Behavior Therapy, Cognitive Behavior Therapy), etc.

 We start this exciting process of engaging Prospective participants with the simple packet of information we send (or e-mail) to them, if everyone agrees it is appropriate to do so.
 This accompanies the informational packet that is sent to parents/sponsors.

 It helps that young person to start thinking “Maybe this is FINALLY where I can start figuring out what I want to do with my life.”